 Soda (in general) has been linked to poor dental health numerous times, especially children.
 Although sucrose (sugar) plays a major role, the general acidity of diet sodas can also negatively influence dental health.
 Overconsumption of soft drinks without adequate dental intervention may result in cavities and yellowing of teeth, and this applies to both sugared and diet sodas; although sugared are worse in this regard.

-(Common phrases used by users for this page include is diet coke bad for you?, diet soda health research, diet coke unhealthy?, diet coke calories, 32446377, 4889615)
+(Common phrases used by users for this page include soft drinks side effects topic, r diet cokes bad for u, diet soda health risk, diet coke health research, current health diet soda, 910329223)